 Our LTV to CAC ratio over the last two years held steady at above 3x.
-Our LTV to CAC ratio increased slightly to 3.2x in the year ended December 31, 2020 from 3.1x in the year ended December 31, 2019.
+Our LTV to CAC ratio increased slightly to 3.2x in the year ended December 31, 2019.
 The increase is attributable to an increase in LTV partially offset by an increase in CAC.
 The higher LTV is a result of higher average revenue per platform user and slightly lower percentage of revenue contributed by lost customers partially offset by a lower gross margin.
 Our customer acquisition costs increased on a per customer basis despite lower aggregate sales and marketing spend, as the ongoing COVID-19 pandemic hindered our ability to acquire new customers.